 The current Cornwall Local Plan, which was adopted in November 2016, introduced the concept of ‘infilling and rounding off’ within the towns, villages and hamlets of Cornwall.
 This policy signalled the Council’s general distancing from the traditional approach to settlement boundaries.

-Traditionally, the use of settlement boundaries has been rigid and development is only considered acceptable if it is located on the “right” side of an arbitrary line drawn around a settlement.
+Traditionally, the use of settlement boundaries has been rigid with proposals for development only being considered acceptable if they were located on the “right” side of an (apparently) arbitrary line drawn around a settlement.
 Cornwall’s more flexible approach remains a positive and refreshing move and is undoubtedly one that other neighbouring local authorities could learn from.
 The approach encourages good, sensible sites to come forward for development whilst also supporting organic and proportionate housing growth across the county, for settlements of all sizes – big, small and dispersed.

 However, whilst the removal of settlement boundaries has created opportunities for development, it has also created some uncertainty.
-Since the concept was introduced, developers, landowners and planners alike have been interpreting the following definitions under the auspices of Policy 3 of the Cornwall Local Plan:
+Since the concept was introduced, developers, landowners and planners alike have been interpreting the following definitions under the auspices of the relevant part (Policy 3) of the Cornwall Local Plan:

 Housing and employment growth can be allowed through: